Priority Needs for Residents and Displaced

 Security and Protection

 Syria has seen a lot of changes that have impacted its security and protection.
 Syria’s future does not look bright in the context of international politics.
-Due to the presence of several terrorist organizations, Syria has been embroiled in war for 11 years.
-This war has cost the country its economic stability and turned it into a weak state lacking protection, security, and stability.
+Due to several terrorist organizations, Syria has been embroiled in war for 11 years.
+This war has cost the country its economic stability and turned it into a weak state, lacking protection, security, and stability.